iqbalyarkhan/old-website/content/2020-02-14--Undirected-Graphs.md

     }
 }
 ```

+The first function iterates over the `visited` array to make sure we've visited all the vertices.
+For each unvisited vertex, it calls the second `RecursiveDFS(int v)` function that then visits that vertex's unvisited neighbors.

 This function allows us to pass in any vertex you want and it'll print out all the vertices that can be reached from the passed vertex.
 The logic behind this function is this:
 - Take in the passed vertex and mark the vertex in array, `visited` to true.
 This array is an [instance variable (bound to the instance of the class)](https://en.wikipedia.org/wiki/Instance_variable) for the class.
 (If you want to use the test client to call `RecursiveDFS()` multiple times, you'd have to change the function signature and pass in this `visited` array on each recursive call by reference.
 Or have a helper function that clears the array first for each `RecursiveDFS()` function call.)